jbsmith86/Debian-Nvidia-Drivers/README.md

 Debian NVidia drivers installer
 ===============================

-This is a nice script that will allow you to install Nvida driver in Debian Squeeze/Wheezy or whatever version you want, the easy way.
+This is a nice script that will allow you to install Nvida driver in Debian __Squeeze__/__Wheezy__ or whatever version you want, the easy way.

 ##Usage
+	chmod +x ./nvidia-drivers-installer.sh
-	./nvidia-drivers-installer.sh __wheezy__
+	./nvidia-drivers-installer.sh wheezy